 This comprehensive exhibition about Surinam, former Dutch colony, tells the fascinating story of this South American country and its people, coming from very different backgrounds.
 The exhibition covers the entire cultural history of Surinam, from the earliest native settlements, the colonial period with the plantations and slave trade to the independent republic it is today.
-On show until 2 February 2020.
+On show until 1 March 2020 (closed on 17 February).

 Tickets for the Nieuwe Kerk include this exhibition and are available at the entrance.
 Online tickets (same price) provide fast lane access!
 Available here.

 Visitors will be able to explore the country and its history in an impressive setting.
 The exhibition comprises more than three hundred objects, ranging from archaeological artefacts, photographs, historical documents and clothing to works of contemporary and applied art, film and music from museums and private collections in Suriname and the Netherlands, including the Museum of Suriname (Paramaribo), the Royal Collections (The Hague) and the Tropenmuseum (Amsterdam), which has generously provided more than a hundred objects on loan to the exhibition.
 Large-scale audiovisual presentations bring this colourful and diverse exhibition to life.

 Unexpected and personal perspectives

 The exhibition presents a comprehensive view of Suriname in all its aspects and offers surprising perspectives.
 There are many eye-opening revelations about the original inhabitants, plantation culture, slavery, contract workers, cultural diversity, the historic inner city of Paramaribo, the Suriname River and the country’s rich flora and fauna.
 The exhibition covers well-known historical events but also gives the people of Suriname a voice, as they tell their personal stories in interviews and audiovisual presentations.